 For more royalty-tinged thrills, head to the Mauritshuis, where works by the Dutch masters form the basis of the 800-strong Royal Picture Collection, or drop into former royal palace Lange Voorhout, which now houses the Escher in Het Paleis, showcasing the improbable creations, such as never-ending staircases, of Dutch graphic artist MC Escher.
 Alternatively, spend a sunny afternoon simply holding court at one of the city's numerous canal-side cafes, where staff will inevitably treat you like – you guessed it – royalty.

-How to get to Den Haag: Den Haag is located southwest of Amsterdam, and takes around an hour to reach by car.
+How to get to Den Haag from Amsterdam: Den Haag is located southwest of Amsterdam, and takes around an hour to reach by car.
 Trains travel to Den Haag Centraal from Amsterdam Sloterdijk (journey time: 45 minutes) and Amsterdam Zuid (journey time: 38 minutes).
 Den Haag is also well connected to Delft and to Rotterdam.

 In stark contrast to the Netherlands' historic cities, Rotterdam was flattened during WWII and its inspirational recovery transformed into a veritable gallery of modern and contemporary architecture.
-Standouts include the Overblaak Development, with its pencil-shaped tower and “forest” of elevated, crazily-angled cube houses (one of which is a museum revealing what life inside is like), the “cloud-like” Timmerhuis, which incorporates the Museum Rotterdam (profiling the city's evolution), and the horseshoe-shaped Markthal, a vast covered food market with sit-down eateries beneath a curvilinear ceiling covered in outsized fruit-and-vegetable murals, which makes an eye-popping stop for lunch.
+Standouts include the Overblaak Development, with its pencil-shaped tower and “forest” of elevated, crazily-angled cube houses (one of which is a museum revealing what life inside is like); the bowl-shaped Depot Boijmans Van Beuningen, with a mirrored exterior and a green rooftop restaurant; and the horseshoe-shaped Markthal, a vast, covered food market with sit-down eateries beneath a curvilinear ceiling covered in outsized fruit-and-vegetable murals, which makes an eye-popping stop for lunch.

-How to get to Rotterdam: Rotterdam is south of Amsterdam and takes just over an hour to reach by car.
+How to get to Rotterdam from Amsterdam: Rotterdam is south of Amsterdam and takes just over an hour to reach by car.
 Fast Intercity Direct trains connect Amsterdam Zuid (journey time: one hour) and Amsterdam Sloterdijk (journey time: one hour and 10 minutes) with Rotterdam's Centraal Station.
 Rotterdam is also directly connected to Delft and Den Haag.